Girolamo Russo

 Scan the label or type the name.
 Instant sommelier-level context for any bottle.

-Look it up →'A Rina, Nerina, and the Estate-Blend Range
+Open in the app →'A Rina, Nerina, and the Estate-Blend Range

-Below the single-contrada flagships, the estate offers two estate-blend wines that serve as accessible commercial introductions.
-'A Rina, named for the Sicilian dialect word for sand referencing the sandy volcanic soils that source the wine, is the estate-blend Etna Rosso DOC drawn from younger vines across San Lorenzo, Feudo, and Calderara Sottana.
-The composition is roughly 90 percent Nerello Mascalese with 10 percent Nerello Cappuccio, reflecting the broader north-slope blend tradition.
+Below the single-contrada flagships, the estate offers estate-blend wines that serve as accessible commercial introductions to the Russo portfolio.
+'A Rina, named for the Sicilian dialect word for sand referencing the sandy volcanic soils that source the wine, is the estate-blend Etna Rosso DOC drawn from younger vines across multiple north-slope contrade.
+The composition is approximately 90 percent Nerello Mascalese with 10 percent Nerello Cappuccio, reflecting the broader north-slope blend tradition.
 Hand harvest in late October, mostly destemmed and crushed, indigenous-yeast fermentation in stainless steel and large neutral wood.
-The Nerina Etna Bianco DOC, the white-side counterpart, is sourced from Carricante grown alongside the Nerello Mascalese in some of the same north-slope parcels.
-An Etna Rosato DOC rounds out the estate range.
-The two estate-blend wines together with the five single-contrada Etna Rossos give Russo a complete commercial coverage of north-slope sourcing from accessible everyday wine to top-tier single-vineyard commercial benchmarks.
+The Nerina Etna Bianco DOC, the white-side counterpart, is named for Giuseppe's mother Nerina and is composed of approximately 70 percent Carricante with 30 percent Catarratto, Inzolia, Grecanico, Minnella, and Coda di Volpe sourced across the Russo parcels in Contrada San Lorenzo, Contrada Feudo, and Contrada Calderara Sottana, with vines from plantings as old as 1924 alongside more recent 1964 and 2016 plantings.
+Fermentation runs at low temperature in approximately 70 percent stainless steel and 30 percent tonneaux with indigenous yeasts and six months of lees aging in the same vessels.
+An Etna Rosato from Nerello Mascalese rounds out the estate range, opening with smoky, mineral, and apricot notes against a saline, mineral palate.
+Total annual production runs to approximately 95,000 bottles across the full lineup.

 Why It Matters

 Girolamo Russo occupies a distinctive corner of the modern Etna scene as the family-rooted, organically-farmed, single-contrada specialist working from a longstanding Russo presence at Passopisciaro.
 Where Andrea Franchetti at Passopisciaro built the single-letter Contrada commercial framework from a Tuscan-outsider perspective and Marc de Grazia at Tenuta delle Terre Nere catalogued the contrade systematically from a Burgundian-sales import-export background, Giuseppe Russo brought the local-family-rooted version of the same idea to the international market: five single-contrada Etna Rossos bottled by a producer whose family had worked these parcels for generations before the modern commercial revival began.
 The Russo five-cuvée range remains one of the most extensively produced contrada-by-contrada commercial expressions outside the Passopisciaro and Terre Nere portfolios.
-The 'A Rina entry wine has become a benchmark accessible north-slope Etna Rosso in international wine retail, while San Lorenzo and the Piano delle Colombe micro-cuvée carry the estate's premium identity.
+The 'A Rina entry wine has become a benchmark accessible north-slope Etna Rosso in international wine retail, while Contrada San Lorenzo and the San Lorenzo Piano delle Colombe micro-cuvée carry the estate's premium identity.
 Russo's quiet, academic-musical sensibility has positioned the estate among the most thoughtful single-contrada producers of the modern Etna scene.

 - Family-rooted, organically-farmed, single-contrada specialist with longstanding Russo presence at Passopisciaro